Former NFL player Tunch Ilkin dies at 63

 ALS is called Lou Gehrig's disease after the famous baseball player who retired in 1939 because of the condition.
 Famed physicist Stephen Hawking also suffered from the disease.

-"After his playing career, Tunch continued to make an impact in our community in so many ways," Rooney's statement added.
+"After his playing career, Tunch continued to make an impact in our community in so many ways," Rooney said.
 "His efforts and dedication to to the Light of Life (Rescue Mission) was unparalleled, and his desire to always help others made everyone appreciate him."